-Unfortunately we had no paediatric ventilator suitable for a 17-month old child who weighed approx ----kgs, but with some difficulty I was able to ventilate the child on a Puritan Bennett adult ventilator ( $V_T200$ -f20, FiO2 1.0) despite the fact that the BP was 80/50 and heart rate was 80-90.
-I was unable to palpate any peripheral pulses and was unsuccessful in cannulating either femoral artery.
+Unfortunately we had no paediatric ventilator suitable for a 17-month old child who weighed approx 9kgs, but with some difficulty I was able to ventilate the child on a Puritan Bennett adult ventilator ( $V_T200$ -f20, FiO2 ventilate the fact that the BP was 80/50 and heart rate was 80-90.
+I 1.0) despite the fact that the BP was 80/50 and was unsuccessful in was unable to palpate any peripheral pulses and was unsuccessful in cannulating either femoral artery.
 I did not insert a central line, due to the lack of recent experience with patients of this size - however the peripheral IV line was satisfactory.

 At this stage I replaced the oral ETT with a nasal ETT of the same size, without difficulty in order to make the airway more secure during transport to RBHSC.
-Also 25 mls 20% Mannitol was given slowly intravenous and an intravenous antibiotic (Claforan if I remember correctly) was given.
+Also 25 mls 20% Mannitol was given slowly intravenous and an intravenous antibiotic was given.

-The next problem was that none of my colleagues were available to cover me in the event of my going to RBHSC with the child.
-Fortunately, Dr Ashgar Staff Grade Paediatrics was available to cover Dr O'Donohue Consultant Paediatrician who kindly agreed to go with Lucy to Belfast.
+None of my colleagues were available to cover me in the event of my going to RBHSC with the child.
+Fortunately, Dr Ashgar Staff Grade Paediatrics was available to cover Dr O'Donohue Consultant Paediatrician who travelled with Lucy to Belfast.
 The child remained haemodynamically stable and at no point during the above became hypoxic.

 The ambulance arrived at approximately 06.10.
-The ambulance left the Erne with Lucy, and Dr O'Donohue who provided manual ventilation with an Ambu Bag and an ICU nurse, at approximately 06.30.
+The ambulance left the Erne with Lucy, Dr O'Donohue who provided manual ventilation with an Ambu Bag and an ICU nurse, at approximately 06.30.
 At approximately 08.30 I rang RBHSC P.I.C.U and was informed that Lucy had arrived safely and was being stabilised on a ventilator.
 Sadly there had been no improvement in neurological status and this persisted until approximately 12.00 the next day (Friday 14th April) when brain stem death was confirmed and ventilation was discontinued.